The Nobel Prize knocked out?

-Fact: The thought of having to talk casually at the subsequent reception with ministers, princesses and diplomats, Feynman in sheer panic, "What should I talk to them?"
-Shot in the well.
+Fact: The thought of having to talk casually to ministers, princesses and diplomats at the subsequent reception panicked Feynman: "What should I talk to them?" shot through my head.

 Small talk has nothing to do with intelligence

-Although most people think they have to say something particularly smart when talking about small talk, it has nothing to do with intelligence.
-On the contrary, if even the brightest minds on the planet panic at the thought of small talk, it's not surprising that most "normal" people are the same:
+Even though most people think they have to say something particularly intelligent in small talk, it has nothing to do with intelligence.
+On the contrary: When even the smartest minds on the planet panic at the thought of small talk, it is not surprising that most “normal” people feel the same way: